Susan Ellis Weismer: Biography

-Ellis Weismer received a Bachelor of Arts degree in Speech and Hearing Science and a PhD in Language Development and Disorders from Indiana University, and also completed requirements for her CCC-SLP (Certificate of Clinical Competence, Speech-Language Pathologist).
+Ellis Weismer received a Bachelor of Arts degree in Speech and Hearing Science and a Doctor of Philosophy in Language Development and Disorders from Indiana University Bloomington, and also completed requirements for her CCC-SLP (Certificate of Clinical Competence, Speech-Language Pathologist).
 As a graduate student, Ellis Weismer studied under the mentorship of Judith Johnston, who provided guidance for her dissertation, Constructive comprehension abilities exhibited by language-disordered children.
 Her dissertation examined children's ability to draw interferences based on information contained in short stories presented verbally or through pictures.
 Children (second graders) with language disorders were less likely to make appropriate spatial and causal inferences based on story content, even when they remembered the relevant information from the story, when compared to peers of the same age who were matched in terms of nonverbal abilities.
 The children with language disorders performed similarly to younger children (kindergarteners) matched on language comprehension.
 Ellis Weismer's research article based on the dissertation won the Language Editor's Award from the Journal of Speech and Hearing Research in 1986.

 Ellis Weismer's research program has been funded through grants from the National Institutes of Health (NIH), the National Institute on Deafness and Communication Disorders (NIDCD) and the National Institute of Child Health and Human Development.